Assambra/Free-MMORPG/README.md

             <li>Login</li>
             <li>Forgot password function, sending new password to a given username / e-mail address</li>
             <li>Forgot username function, sending the username to a given e-mail address</li>
+            <li>SSL encryption for creating accounts this is feature from the EzyFox Server framework <a href="https://youngmonkeys.org/ezyfox-server-ssl/">EzyFox Server SSL</a></li>
         </ul>
     <li>Email</li>
         <ul>